 The Elm Lodge was built

-We were able to add another facility that combines housing and meeting space bu constructing The Elm Lodge.
-We also upgraded the twin mattresses.
+We were able to add another facility that combines housing and meeting space by constructing The Elm Lodge.
+We also upgraded the twin mattresses in the Akiva Suites

 2024